Sohilaeldally/Online-exam-cheating-prediciton/README.md

 Online Exam Cheating Detection is a computer vision project designed to detect whether a student is cheating or behaving normally during online exams.
 The system uses a **ResNet-34** model fine-tuned on a custom Roboflow dataset for accurate classification.

-The dataset was annotated and preprocessed on Roboflow, including data augmentation techniques such as rotations, flips, and color adjustments to improve model generalization.
+The dataset was preprocessed on Roboflow, including data augmentation techniques such as rotations, flips, and color adjustments to improve model generalization.
 The model was trained on two classes:

 - `normal`
 - `cheating`